Radware/DP_upgrade/README.md

 before running the script must to fill the relevant cells inside the Excel file called "grade". example look at the  excel file called "grade":

-and simply run the script from your python pycharm or IDLE python.
+download from source_code and simply run the script from your python pycharm or IDLE python.